jaspervdj/turnstyle/README.md

 Uses a [Y combinator] (indicated by the red rectangle in the top left) and [continuation-passing style] to implement the Unix `rev` program.
+Type lines into the terminal to revert them.

 [![](examples/rev.svg)](examples/rev.png)